 The best Amazon Prime Day TV deals for 2023

-Amazon Prime Day has begun, and it’s brought a number of TV discounts along with it.
+There are TVs at every price point on sale, plus good deals on streaming devices.

+Amazon Prime Day may be half over, but there's still time to pick up a new TV on sale.
 If you’ve been looking to pick up a new set, we’ve rounded up the best Prime Day TV deals we could find below.
 While we don’t formally review TVs at Engadget, we’ve pored over reviews from users and other sites we trust to ensure you don’t waste your money.
-The TV market itself is in a bit of a transition period, so be aware that many of our picks are 2022 models that are close enough to their successors but cost much less.
-And if you don’t need a new TV, we’ve also included a few Prime Day deals on media streamers.
+Prime Day has brought a number of good discounts to solid sets this year, but it's worth noting that the TV market is in a bit of a transition period at the moment.
+Most of the Prime Day TV deals you'll find are on 2022 sets, but the best ones we've highlighted here are close enough to their successors that they're still good buys today.
+And if you'd rather spruce up your current TV with a streaming device, we've included some of the best deals on those devices as well.

 Samsung S95B